12 Great Ways to Get Rid of Bloating

 Probiotics are live microorganisms, such as bacteria, that provide health benefits when you consume them.

 Some studies suggest that probiotics may aid digestive symptoms like bloating by boosting the number and types of bacteria in your gut.
-In turn, this may reduce inflammation and your awareness of tension and gases in your gut.

 7. Eat smaller portions, and limit salty and fatty foods